 While many may think setting a PPC budget is as arbitrary as a personal budget, I can assure you it isn’t.
 Your marketing campaigns and business can directly benefit by setting a PPC budget the smart way.

-These 2 tools are some of the most important to utilize when setting a PPC budget.
-Each tool takes the historical search data from the respective search engine on a given keyword or set of keywords and displays 3 basic types of data for budget planning purposes:
+These 2 tools are some of the most important to use when setting a PPC budget.
+Each tool takes the historical search data from the respective search engine for a given keyword or set of keywords and displays 3 basic types of data for budget planning purposes:

-Though the last figure (suggested bid) is the only one in dollar value, both volume and competition will have an impact on your PPC budget.
-Each of these are helpful pieces of information and should definitely be considered when setting your PPC budget.
+Though the last figure (suggested bid) is the only one stated in dollar value, both volume and competition will also have an impact on your PPC budget.

 Various Industry Benchmarks

-Given the rise in PPC marketing and wealth of data that has accompanied its popularity, insights into performance and costs can be found for a specific business vertical or industry.
+Given the rise in PPC marketing and wealth of data that has accompanied its popularity, you can find insights into performance and costs for your specific business vertical or industry.
 Some can be specific to a certain platform like Wordstream’s AdWords Benchmarks, or they can be more wide-ranging.
 Hanapin Marketing releases reports throughout the year on a quarterly and annual basis full of industry insights on the State of PPC.

 Availability of Data & Real-time Flexibility

-Have I mentioned PPC deals with a lot of data?
+Have I mentioned that PPC deals with a lot of data?

-Those are just a few points that illustrate the ease of setting a PPC budget.
-While these tools are helpful, they can’t make the decision for someone.
-In fact, without using those tools properly, the PPC budget you set could be doomed from launch.
+While the simple tools mentioned above are helpful, they can’t make decisions for you.
+In fact, if you don’t use these tools properly, the PPC budget you set could be doomed from launch.

 Before we get to the plan of how to set a PPC budget, consider these variables that can make it difficult: